rainaranm/Project/README.md

 ### What I learned

-This challenge helps me to remember how to use HTML5, CSS end Flexbox
+This challenge helped me remember how to use HTML5, CSS end Flexbox

 ## Author